Workplace Guides for Supporting Neurodivergent Staff

 Supporting Neurodivergent Employees: A Practical Workplace Guide for Managers

-This guide explains how managers can respond constructively, including discussing working preferences, addressing concerns raised by staff, and supporting different working styles without requiring employees to disclose a diagnosis.
+This guide outlines constructive ways managers can respond, helping them navigate uncertainty, including discussing working preferences, addressing concerns raised by staff, and supporting different working styles without requiring employees to disclose a diagnosis.

 Reasonable Adjustments: A Practical Guide for Employers and Managers